codekaya/Aligned_duel/README.md

 ## Description

-**Aligned Fighters** Aligned Fighters is a blockchain-integrated multiplayer game built with React on the frontend and Rust on the backend.
+**Aligned Fighters** is a blockchain-integrated multiplayer game built with React on the frontend and Rust on the backend.
 Players stake real value to engage in strategic turn-based duels.
 Each action is recorded and verified using zero-knowledge proofs (zk-SNARKs) to ensure fairness and integrity.
 Winners claim the staked amount and mint a unique NFT, with all transactions processed on the Ethereum Holesky testnet via the Aligned Layer protocol.

 ### Features